rajgoel/course-machine-learning/06-lecture/slides.md

 approximates $v_{i,j}$

 > [!NOTE]
-> We can start with arbitrary first layer embeddings.
+> We can start with arbitrary first layer embeddings and do not need any genre information or similar.

 ---